 - Eva Fabry, Managing Director, European Centre for Women in Technology

 - Valeria de Flaviis, Head of Innovative Models, Novartis

 - Sevil Kayas, Head of Talent Strategy & Development, Vodafone Turkey

 - Jef Van In, CEO, Axa Insurance Belgium

 - Arnheiður Guðmundsdóttir, member of CEPIS Women in ICT expert group (see presentation in PDF in browser)

 Call to action and closing remarks

 - Austeja Trinkunaite, Secretary General, CEPIS

 Working towards gender equality in tech requires involvement from all stakeholders.
-Contribute to achieving gender balance by sharing the information about this event and the DiversIT Charter with your network!
+Contribute to achieving gender balance by sharing the information the DiversIT Charter with your network!